tottenjordan/Computational-Complexity/complexity of a traveling baseball fan/ReadME.md

 * The ipynb file provides some commentary around the various steps of the script

-* The term paper and research is provided in the XXXX file
+* The term paper and research is provided in the Computational Complexity DA pdf file